Tsinghua-MARS-Lab/futr3d/README.md

 We built our implementation upon MMdetection3D.
 The major part of the code is in the directory plugin/futr3d.

-We will release out checkpoints in the next few days!

 ## Environment
 ### Prerequisite
 <ol>